FravBox/YagCCs/moderation/mod commands.md

-The files are the CCs I use to send the help DMs.
-Below is what is listed in the help DMs.
-This is very extremely server-specific so I wouldn't use these as anything other than code templates.

-# Mod Bot Commands
  @Lead and @Staff can use ALL commands listed here.
  Be warned! <ins>Using the bot will DM the user every time.</ins>
 If you instead use Discord's native kick or ban functions, you can yeet people without them knowing what happened.